barryclark/jekyll-now/_posts/2021-03-5-moving-out.md

 	"Just throw everything inside"
 </video>

-This game is from the creators of **"Overcooked"** a game that has just 2 outputs, you became the strongest and best team with your friends or your friendship ends becoming a firetrash.
-This game is eactly the same kind of game, you have an _easy_ task, move everything from a house to a truck.
+This game is from the creators of **"Overcooked"** a game that has just 2 outputs, you became the strongest and best team with your friends or your friendship ends becoming a trash fire.
+This game is exactly the same kind of game, you have an _easy_ task, move everything from a house to a truck.
 One thing that amaze me from this game and overcooked (also had the luck of working in a kitchen) that are incredible real, the main issues of this two jobs are tackled in those silly funny games, a big part of this game isn't moving things, is getting them fast into the truck and organizing the truck (the hardest part in every level).

-There'sn't much more to say about the game, it's super fun, has a stupidly **over the top humor**, and really random **jokes**, and every character of the game is a delight to the eyes, very funny models, very custommizable, and also with funny quirky details, like the toaster that throws some bread every once in a while.
+There isn't much more to say about the game, it's super fun, has a stupidly **over the top humor**, and really random **jokes**, and every character of the game is a delight to the eyes, very funny models, very customizable, and also with funny quirky details, like the toaster that throws some bread every once in a while.

 ## SCORE